Nuclear Weapons are a Health Issue

 • The Castle Bravo test in 1954, which was 1,000 times more powerful than the bombing of Hiroshima, vaporized three entire islands in the Bikini Atoll, and the fallout from the bomb spread radioactive material over 11,000 sq. km from the detonation point, exposing around 665 island inhabitants to significant levels of radioactivity.
 Marshallese folks are part of our communities here in WA State, and they still lack proper access to healthcare and cancer care services.

-• Over 500,000 workers in nuclear weapons complexes during the Cold War were exposed to radioactivity and dangerous chemicals.
+It has been estimated by International Physicians for the Prevention of Nuclear War that exposure to radioactive material from tests will eventually result in 2.4 million cancer deaths.
+Over 500,000 workers in nuclear weapons complexes during the Cold War were exposed to radioactivity and dangerous chemicals.
 Uranium mining poses a significant health risk to workers and surrounding communities, especially through exposure to radon-222, which can cause lung cancer.
 Drinking water and soils can be contaminated due to mining waste seepage and dam failure.

 Nuclear weapons experts warn that we are closer to nuclear catastrophe than we have been in the past 30 years.
-A nuclear war could end life on earth.